 Game companies also have to determine how to handle customer and technical support for the game.
 Since people will be playing the game 24 hours a day, staff members have to be on hand at all times to settle disputes between players.
 An around-the-clock support staff has to deal with everything from lost loot to griefing, or the deliberate use of the game to harass other players.
 Game companies also have to determine how to handle gold farmers, or players who collect vast amounts of in-game gold in order to sell it outside of the game world.

 In spite of all that, MMORPGs have become a big business.
 Blizzard, the company behind "World of Warcraft," has announced its second expansion to the game.
 Popular games like "EverQuest" have spawned sequels.
 Developers have also announced entirely new games based on new or licensed worlds.
 Whether these games will take off remains to be seen, but since MMORPGs combine both technology and a social structure.
 Since both technology and social networks are appealing to many of today's computer users, it's likely that MMORPGs will remain a popular source of recreation.

-To learn more about MMORPGs, RPGs and related topics, browse through the links on the next page.
+To learn more about MMORPGs, RPGs and related topics, browse through the links below.

 - Alexander, Thor, ed.
 "Massively Multiplayer Game Development 2."
 Charles River Media.
 2005.

 - Alexander, Thor, ed.
 "Massively Multiplayer Game Development."
 Charles River Media.
 2003.

 - Bannerman, Lucy.
 "How a Computer Game Glitch Could Help to Fight Off a Global Pandemic."
 Times Online.
 8/21/2007 (10/30/2007) http://technology.timesonline.co.uk/tol/news/tech_and_web/gadgets_and_gaming/article2296354.ece